hadara/punnsilm/README.md

 ### log_output
 This node will log all the input to the syslog.
 Be careful not to introduce log parsing cycles with it!

- - msg_format: use this log format string.
-Default is %(message)
+ - logger_format: used to format log string.
 See the manual of the [logging module](http://docs.python.org/3/library/logging.html#logrecord-attributes) for available format parameters.
+Default is "%(message)"
+ - msg_format: used to format log messages.
+Special variable names host, timestamp, contents and extradata can be used to include various log message data.

+Example:

+    'msg_format': '{timestamp} ALARM: {host} {extradata[_http_code_value]} {extradata[_backend_time]}',

+See test/test_log_output.py for complete example.

 ### smtp_output
 Following configuration options are available for this node: